 A distribution circuit may come in many types of different configurations with different circuit lengths and sector of use.
 But most of them share many common characteristics.
 Generally, an electric feeder is one of the circuits or line out from the substation.
 No problem, I am going to give you a video link where you will find a grid distribution substation.

 Primary Power Distribution:

 The mains or mainline incoming feeder is the three-phase backbone of the electrical circuit.
 The mains or mainline is generally a modestly of a large conductor such as the 500 or 750 kcmil aluminum conductor cable.
 Utilities often designed 400 Ampere for the main feeder and often allow rating of 600 Ampere on an emergency situation.

-Ramifications from the mains are one or more laterals, which is also called taps, lateral taps or branch lines.
-These laterals can be single phase, two phases or three phases.
+Ramifications from the mains are one or more laterals, which are also called taps, lateral taps or branch lines.
+These laterals can be single-phase, two phases or three phases.
 Laterals usually have fuses to separate it from the mainline if they are any sudden fault.

-But the most common power distribution system primaries are four-wire, multi-grounded system.
+But the most common power distribution system primaries are the four-wire, multi-grounded system.
 You will find three-phase conductors with a multi-grounded neutral system.
-Normally the single phase loads use to served by power transformers which connected between one phase and the neutral system.
+Normally the single-phase loads use to served by power transformers which connected between one phase and the neutral system.

 This neutral system acts like a return conductor and equipment safety grounding.
 For a single-phase line use to have one phase conductor and neutral but a two-phase line system has separate two phases and a common neutral.
 You may find some distribution primaries which have three-wire systems with no neutral like us.
 Because in my factory we are having, 33KV own distribution line without neutral.

 You will find several configurations for power distribution systems.
 But most of the distribution circuits or system is radial for primary and secondary distribution systems.
 These radial circuits have many types of advantages over all networked circuits like,

 - Easy protection during fault current.

 - The fault current is low over most of the circuit.

 - Easy to control voltage.